 (b) If the hearing is before the mayor and council as a result of a suspension pursuant to section 6-222, the licensee shall be allowed to appear at said hearing and to present evidence and cross-examine witnesses.
 The mayor and council shall notify the licensee of its determination at such meeting or in writing no later than 30 days after such meeting.
 Upon a finding by the mayor and council that sufficient evidence exists to support the emergency, the mayor and council may revoke the license of the licensee for a period not to exceed 60 months.
 Failure of the mayor and council to notify the licensee of its determination at such meeting or in writing no later than 30 days after such meeting shall result in a dismissal of the charge.

-(Ord.
-No. 07-14, § 4, 7-16-2007; Ord.
-No. 08-01, § 10, 2-18-2008)

 Sec.
 6-235.
 Appeal to mayor and council; notice.

 (a) Any licensee adversely affected by a determination by the public safety commission with regard to a license violation may appeal such decision to the mayor and council.
 Any such appeal must be filed with the city clerk within 15 days of the date of determination by the public safety commission.
-A recommendation of revocation or a suspension under section 6-222 shall be deemed a timely appeal by the licensee.

 (b) The city clerk shall give a licensee at least five business days written notice of the time and date of the meeting of the mayor and council at which licensee's appeal will be considered.

-(Ord.
-No. 08-01, § 9, 2-18-2008)

 Sec.
 6-236.
 Procedures for first three violations.

-(a) Except for a violation of this chapter that results in a suspension under section 6-222, or an initial determination by the police department that a willful violation has occurred, then, within ten business days of a citation for a violation of this chapter, a licensee may pay the monetary penalty to the city clerk for the first three violations of this chapter within a moving three-year period and forgo a hearing before the public safety commission.
+(a) Except for a violation of this chapter that results in a suspension under section 6-222, or an initial determination by the Public Safety Commission that a willful violation has occurred, then, within ten business days of a citation for a violation of this chapter, a licensee may pay the monetary penalty to the city clerk for the first three violations of this chapter within a moving three-year period and forgo a hearing before the public safety commission.

 (b) A licensee who fails to timely pay the monetary penalty as provided in the preceding section shall be noticed to a hearing before the public safety commission as provided in section 6-232.

-(Ord.
-No. 08-01, § 12, 2-18-2008)

 Secs.
 6-237—6-245.
 Reserved.